 - PUF in SAS and CSV format.
-This file combines respondent records from Sample 1 in each panel, for a total of 7,046 records.
+This file combines respondent records from each panel, for a total of 8,375 records.

 - SAS import code for PUF.

 - Codebook for PUF with frequencies.

 - Codebook for RUF without frequencies.

-Indicators are provided in each dataset to distinguish which sample or panel each record came from.
+Indicators are provided in each dataset to distinguish which panel each record came from.
 The codebooks contain information on all variables in the corresponding dataset (public or restricted use).
 In addition to the variable name and label, frequency tables are provided for categorical variables and summary statistics are provided for numeric variables.

 The PUF contains a subset of variables from the RUF, and some variables have been modified to protect the confidentiality of respondents (Section 3.5).
-Because they were collected using experimental methods, responses from Sample 2 in each panel were not used to produce published RSS-2 estimates and are not available in the PUF.
 The RUF contains variables not in the PUF, and for some variables, finer categories.
-Sample 2 data are available in the RUF, along with weights for analyzing the combined samples.
 Section 4.2 discusses which weights to use for which analyses.
 The RUF codebook without frequencies provides additional information about the RUF contents for researchers interested in requesting access to the RUF.

-4.1.1 Organization of the Data Files
+4.1.1 Organization of the data files